 From L to R: G. Ellis, S. Alibhai, C. Anderson, C. Reynolds, B. Reynolds

 Senior biology students have the opportunity to attend a marine field trip to the Huntsman Marine Centre in St. Andrew’s, New Brunswick each fall.
 This is just one of many educational field trips organized for our students.

 Mathematics, science and language teachers have linked with our feeder school teachers to focus on student achievement curriculum alignment, assessment and evaluation and student transition to high school.

 Our inspiring staff participate actively in on‐going professional development that supports student learning.
 Balanced literacy, assessment and evaluation, analyzing student achievement data, and the integration of character education into the curriculum and school life are just some of the examples of regular professional development for our teachers.

 School Council continues to support and encourage activities at South Carleton while providing the principal with meaningful and valued input.
 Parents are kept up‐to‐date through monthly meetings where ongoing communication is transparent and our Learning Community works collaboratively to ensure that the learning environment is positive, safe and enjoyable, which enhances school improvement and student learning.
 The meetings are open and all are invited to attend.

 In partnership with various house builders, students enrolled in our House Building have the opportunity to develop skills in the construction trade such as framing, wiring, insulation, drywall and flooring while building a home in an established development.
 Students enrolled in this Focus Program earn credits toward the Ontario Secondary School Diploma.
-We would like to thank Tamarack Homes for their continued support of our House Building program.
 Many members within the community have provided opportunities for our students to work on various individual projects around the neighbourhood.
 We appreciate the trust you hold in our youth and their teachers.